benoitadam/NLog.MongoAsync/README.md

 * CappedCollectionSize : The size in bytes of the capped collection.
 (Defaults to '8589934592' = 1Go)
 * CappedCollectionMaxItems : The capped collection max items.
 (Defaults to 'null')
 * UseFormattedMessage : A value indicating whether to use the default message formating.
 (Defaults to 'true')

+### About this repository

+This repository is inspired by :
+* Logrythmik/NLog.MongoDB
+* loresoft/NLog.Mongo

+I wrote this repository for optimized the time of logging.
+In the next step I will work on log viewer.